-Place and Duration of Study: This study was conducted between October 2007 and March 2008 as a master's project along Kochi River in Koboko, Yumbe and Moyo in the West Nile region of Uganda.
+Place and Duration of Study: This study was conducted between October 2007 and March 2008 along Kochi River in Koboko, Yumbe and Moyo in the West Nile region of Uganda.

 Methodology: Five sites along the river approximately 20 km apart, were selected and data on snail abundance and various environmental variables thought to be influencing the distribution of snails along this river were collected.
 These variables included: altitude, season of the year, water flow velocity, water pH, water temperature and concentrations of total dissolved solids in the water.